Create a user Start Page

 - Create a design for your users' Start Pages by choosing a theme, colors, and fonts.

 - Delete the Home page: In the navigation bar on the left, click Home.
-Then click More actions > Delete page.
+Then click the gear icon and select Delete page.

-- Optionally, remove the page title for the Start Page: Click More actions > Page settings.
+- Optionally, remove the page title for the Start Page: Click the gear icon and select Page settings.
 Uncheck Show page title, and then click Save.

 - Optionally, remove the navigation bar on the left: Click Manage Site > Site layout > Change site layout.
 Under Sidebar, select No sidebar.
 Then click OK.